standingtree/shopping-cart/README.md

-# shopping-cart
+# A Shopping Cart built using ReactJS
-Simple shopping cart project
+A simple shopping cart, using stateful React components